-- 1. The City Council can adopt the language as proposed, adding the above definitions of "story" and "basement" to Section 29.201 of the Zoning Code. - 2.
-The City Council can adopt the language as proposed in alternative one, except to change the defined increment to 10 feet rather than 14 feet. - 3.
-The City Council can decide not to adopt the proposed definitions. - 4.
-The City Council can direct staff to revise all sections of the Code that are based upon stories so that they instead regulated according to specified heights. - 5.
-The City Council can refer this back to staff for additional analysis.
+- 1. Recommend to the City Council to adopt the language as proposed, adding the above definitions of "story" and "basement" to Section 29.201 of the zoning code; or - 2.
+Recommend to the City Council to adopt the language as proposed in alternative one, except to change the defined increment to 10 feet rather than 14 feet; or - 3.
+Recommend that the City Council not adopt the proposed definitions; or

+- Recommend that the City Council direct staff to revise all sections of the code that are based upon stories so that they instead regulated according to specified heights; or - 5.
+Refer this back to staff for additional analysis.